Rajat-Sri/Myntra_product_analysis/README.md

 # Myntra_product_analysis

-Through an EDA of retail products:
+Through this EDA of retail products we can:

 Identify popular product types to adjust product lines